benhill-401-advanced-javascript/reading-notes/ds&a/stack-que.md

 - Pushing a Node onto a stack will always be O(1) operation.
 - It takes the same amount of time no matter how many Nodes you have in the stack

-#### Vocab
+#### Stacks Terms

-- Push - Nodes or items that are put into the stack are pushed
+- **Push** - Nodes or items that are put into the stack are pushed
-- Pop - Nodes or items that are removed from the stack are popped.
+- **Pop** - Nodes or items that are removed from the stack are popped.
 When you attempt to pop an empty stack an exception will be raised.
-- Top - This is the top of the stack.
+- **Top** - This is the top of the stack.
-- Peek - When you peek you will view the value of the top Node in the stack.
+- **Peek** - When you peek you will view the value of the top Node in the stack.
 When you attempt to peek an empty stack
-- IsEmpty - returns true when stack is empty otherwise returns false.
+- **IsEmpty** - returns true when stack is empty otherwise returns false.
-- FILO - First In Last Out; means that the first item added in the stack will be the last item popped out of the stack.
+- **FILO** - First In Last Out; means that the first item added in the stack will be the last item popped out of the stack.
-- LIFO - Last In First Out; means that the last item added to the stack will be the first item popped out of the stack.
+- **LIFO** - Last In First Out; means that the last item added to the stack will be the first item popped out of the stack.

 ## Queues